fossabot/guestbuilder/README.md

 in Docker.
 Hence, this image.

 ## Examples
-Modify the `guest-build.sh` file then run `host-run.sh`.
+Modify the `guest-build.sh` and `host-run.sh` files then run `host-run.sh`.
 The default will fetch the Ubuntu Bionic cloudimg, set the root password to `rootpass`, convert it to a VMDK, then put it in the `shared/` directory.